thediyblogger/blog/content/blog/how-to-create-keyword-rich-pinterest-board-names.md

 +++
 categories = ["Pinterest Tips"] date = "2019-06-18T00:00:00-04:00"
 description = "Are you struggling to improve your reach on Pinterest.
 You have a lot of boards and pin regularly, but not getting the repins.
-Learn my content marketing strategy to creating keyword rich Pinterest Board Names to help your Pinterest Boards rank well on Pinterest. #contentmarketing #pinteresttips #pintereststrategy #socialmediasavvy" title = "How to Create Keyword Rich Pinterest Board Names to Get More Repins" [images] name = "How to make keyword rich board names to get more repins" src = "/uploads/keyword-rich-boardnames.png"
+Learn my content marketing strategy to creating keyword rich Pinterest Board Names to help your Pinterest Boards rank well on Pinterest." title = "How to Create Keyword Rich Pinterest Board Names to Get More Repins" [images] name = "How to make keyword rich board names to get more repins" src = "/uploads/keyword-rich-boardnames.png"
 [[pins]]
 pin_description = "Do you pin regularly to a number of boards, but not getting repins?
 Is your reach on Pinterest stalling?
-Learn my secrets to optimizing your board names to get your pins in front of a much larger audience, translating into significantly more repins. #pinteresttips #pintereststrategy #contentmarketing #seo #pinterestforbeginners" pin_image = "/uploads/secret-board-name-tip.png" [[pins]] pin_description = "Are you struggling to reach your readers on Pinterest?
-Learn how to use categories with your board names, plus other secret tips to get your pins in front of more readers. #pinteresttips #pintereststrategy #contentmarketing #seo #pinterestforbeginners" pin_image = "/uploads/category-secrets.png"
+Learn my secrets to optimizing your board names to get your pins in front of a much larger audience, translating into significantly more repins. #pinteresttips #pintereststrategy #contentmarketing #seo #pinterestforbeginners #socialmediasavvy" pin_image = "/uploads/secret-board-name-tip.png" [[pins]] pin_description = "Are you struggling to reach your readers on Pinterest?
+Learn how to use categories with your board names, plus other secret tips to get your pins in front of more readers. #pinteresttips #pintereststrategy #contentmarketing #seo #pinterestforbeginners #socialmediasavvy" pin_image = "/uploads/category-secrets.png"

 +++